hipe/tmx/lib/skylab/parse/doc/issues/001-the-top-narrative.md

 this to work for stream-style scanners as well that for e.g are reading from a long file, data dump (e.g twitter feed) etc.)

+(also we are side-stepping the question of lookahead/backtracking. the short answer is, one parse function need *arbitrary* lookahead. if ever we were to make this truly streaming rather than just parsing arrays, we would have to reconcile the two.)

 (the parse function may or may not accept as a logical second parameter a "selective event listener". if it does so we will use the platform "block" argument so to implement this will be unobtrusive, and so we can